jongminkmg/Protocol/IP.md

 4. -20C acetone wash (1mL) (– leave on ice 5min before cfg.)

 5. remove acetone, dry, resuspend in 13uL 1X western loading buffer.
+    > You can also submit TCA-precipiated pellet (pellet may not be visible) to mass spec facility.